-At this time, OSPI is reviewing each LEA's plan and will soon be able to further identify student groups most impacted by the pandemic.
-The June 1 submission of LEAs' plans is the first phase of three allowing LEAs to engage in and plan for continuous improvement cycles, and time to design and implement powerful and equitable systems to support student needs and plan for long-term system changes.
+At this time, OSPI has reviewed each LEA's plan and has posted the LEA submissions publicly on our website with a searchable tableau dashboard for each of the LEA plans.
+The June 1 submission of LEAs' plans is the first phase of three allowing LEAs to engage in and plan for continuous improvement cycles, and time to desiC.gn and implement powerful and equitable systems to support student needs and plan for long-term system changes.
 All three phases are iterations of one singular plan in which the LEA builds an initial plan, collects data, monitors progress, makes adjustments, and implements deep, sustained improvements over time.